deckgo/deckdeckgo/docs/docs/introduction/app-installation/app-installation.md

 > Installing the core component as displayed below will "only" install the "engine" of [DeckDeckGo] respectively, its core doesn't contain any slides.
 >
 > Splitting the core and the templates allows you to minimize dependencies and the amount of external code required in your project.
-Doing this gives the best performance while runing the presentation upfront.
+Doing this gives the best performance while running the presentation upfront.

 ## Table of contents